RealismusModding/realismusmodding.github.io/_posts/blog/2017-11-08-ground-wetness.md

 Crops, plants and trees are consumers of water.
 In Seasons the transpiration from growth is considered.
 There is a lower and upper limit to how much water crops and plants consume every hour.
 We have also assumed that there is effectively no growth when the air temperature is below 5 degrees so transpiration stops.
 The effect is that ground dries less quickly in autumn for instance when colder nights can be experienced.

+Below is an example of the ground wetness for one year using a 9 day season length.
+It rains a few times in spring.
+Then the whole summer stays dry.
+In autumn there are days with rain again, but the ground dries before the next rain.
+Then in late autumn, the ground dries slower after rain.
+In mid winter the ground freezes when the ground has approximately 40% saturation.
+This will then be the start value when ground thaws in spring.

+{% include big_image.html title="Soil moisture model" url="/assets/img/blog/groundWetness/plot.png" %}

+#### MEASURING THE GROUND WETNESS

 It is possible to measure the ground wetness with the Wopstr handtool.
 The icon for ground wetness looks like this:

 {% include big_image.html title="Soil moisture model" url="/assets/img/blog/groundWetness/wetnessIcon.png" %}